This one looks delicious, I thought, as I swirled the wine around in my glass and took an indelicately large slurp.

 Then an open-topped bus drove past with youngsters hollering and squealing from its crowded roof.
 The last day of school, our Vines man explained.
 But Argentineans don’t need an excuse to be loud and lively late at night.

 Setting your internal clock to local time isn’t as easy as winding your watch back five hours.
 It’s a country where anyone eating before 10pm is clearly a foreigner, since the locals are still deciding where to have their pre-dinner drinks.

 Later we strolled past buzzing restaurants and diverted into the nearest ‘heladeria’ for decadent ice cream.
-If there’s a national flavour it has to be Dulce de Leche, made by boiling milk and sugar to a thick caramel, then serving it on top of everything.
+If there’s a national flavour it has to be Dulce de Leche, made by boiling milk and sugar to a thick caramel, then serving it on top of anything and everything.
 Dulce de Leche with Brownies was my favourite ice cream, but you can feel your arteries cracking as it seductively slides down.

 Mendoza is a lovely old colonial city where it never rains.
 It’s kept fresh by 50,000 trees watered purely through an irrigation system channelling water from the Andes.
 The channels were there long before European settlers arrived, but the city, like much of Argentina, has distinctly European architecture.
 Five symmetrical squares flanked by grandiose buildings form the centre, and as we crossed Plaza Independencia a tango show was in full swing.
 About 10 couples dressed in black tie outfits strutted in a dance that’s half fight and half seduction, while the portly singer poured his soul into songs about lost love.

 The next day we rafted down River Mendoza, in water as cold and caramel brown as Dulce de Leche ice cream.
 The magnificent scenery was stark and barren, and it formed a striking contrast to the elegant green streets we strolled through that evening.